No Support JavaScript

 When the depreciation of fixed assets is computed, the salvage value must be estimated.
 The balance after deduction of the salvage value shall be used as the basis for the computation.

-If a fixed asset continues to be used after expiration of its duration limit, such asset can continue to be depreciated using the salvage value thereof.
+If a fixed asset continues to be used after the expiration of its service life, the asset can continue to be depreciated using the salvage value thereof.

 Article 55

-Where the fixed assets have reached the full period of their prescribed useful years but the accumulation of depreciation thereof has not amounted to the cost thereof, depreciation at the original rate may be made until full depreciation has been made.
+Where a fixed asset has reached the full period of its prescribed useful years but the accumulation of depreciation thereof has not amounted to the cost thereof, depreciation at the original rate may be made until full depreciation has been made.

 Article 56